arianaberger/time-tracker-app-js/NOTES.md

 [ ] What is meant by JavaScript Model Objects and how will you implement them in your application?
 * Entry class created to gather an array of entry objects
+* Project class and prototype created in project.js

 - JS is object-based and based on prototypes, we don’t create classes with instances of objects but simply create objects.
 Initialization without persistence